Looking for our VicRoads Driver Behaviour Change Programs? Please click here.

 How your loved one can self-refer

-To access treatment through Victoria’s public alcohol and other drug system, a person first needs to have an Intake and Assessment session.
+To access treatment through Victoria’s public alcohol and other drug system for people 18 and over, a person first needs to have an Intake and Assessment session.

 Intake and Assessment can be over the phone or in-person and involves a trained clinician talking with the person to understand their needs, goals and exploring suitable treatment options together.
 During Intake and Assessment, the person is welcome to tell the clinician that they are interested in coming to Windana.